kaelyndunnell/hisp/README.md

 ## How to Run:

-First, run this in the terminal:
+First, run this in the terminal to create a new environment with the right dependencies:
 ```
 conda env create -f environment.yml
 ```